BioSciResearch/optimus_bind_sample/README.md

 [![Website shields.io](https://img.shields.io/website-up-down-green-red/http/domainName.io.svg)](http://shields.io/)
 [![PyPI license](https://img.shields.io/pypi/l/ansicolortags.svg)](https://pypi.python.org/pypi/ansicolortags/)
 </h1>
-Designed to optimize the time/accuracy trade-off in predicting the impact of mutations on protein-protein binding

-This collaborative computational biology project aims to predict the effects of mutation directly from protein sequences.

 The Human Genome Project amassed a wealth of data concerning human genetic variation anticipating further utilization.
 Although this data has provided a method of identifying potential subpopulations, the impact of specific mutations is often unknown.
 The first step to predict a mutation’s effect is to understand how it affects its binding partners in its interaction network.
 As such, Optimus Bind scans protein surfaces to evaluate mutations that may affect protein-protein binding.
 In knowing how the mutation works at the molecular level, you have made the first step toward understanding how it works at the cellular and organismal levels.